A lot or a little?

 What's it about?

-Kids will create comics in a panel-by-panel format using tool sets for characters, backgrounds, speech bubbles, and props.
+Kids will create comics in a panel-by-panel (or storyboard) format using tool sets for characters, backgrounds, speech bubbles, and props.
 Each set has submenus for changing expressions, poses, colors, layering, creating silhouettes, and more.
 Kids can create original objects, choose from a library, or remix other people’s comics into their own.
 “Boosts” let authors promote their comics, and they can rate others’ comics as artistic, well-written, or funny.
 Kids can become fans of other authors and acquire their own -- all displayed on a fan club page.

 Is it any good?